Family favourite Peter Pan is the pantomime that will be sprinkling fairy dust over audiences at Milton Keynes Theatre this Christmas.

 The countdown to Christmas time has officially begun so prepare for your festive flight to Neverland and “hook” those tickets now.

-> Peter Pan runs at Milton Keynes Theatre from Friday 5th December 2014 to Sunday 11th January 2015.
+Peter Pan is at Milton Keynes Theatre from Friday 5th December 2014 to Sunday 11th January 2015.

 Georgina Butler is a journalist, a dance writer and a dance teacher who specialises in teaching classical ballet.
 She previews and reviews productions, writes features and interviews people from the world of dance.